ephbaum/.vim/README.md

 ```

 After which you can launch `nvim` and use `:VundleInstall` to get _most_ of the stuff that you need installed, then tweak as needed.
+~~

+Then follow the Neovim instructions to use [Vim Plug](https://github.com/junegunn/vim-plug) which actually works much better than VundleVim did...

 Remember that there's going to be some major issues with fonts on a new set-up, such as Airline not having all the cute pictographs it should until you fix that.